 Make-Up Artist Schools in Chicago

-Students wishing to enroll in a make-up artist training program have a few options in the Chicago area, all offered by private, for-profit training institutions.
+Students wishing to enroll in a make-up artist training program have several options in the Chicago area, many offered by private, for-profit training institutions.
 The programs are typically completed over the course of several months, with specific workshops becoming available sporadically.
 This article looks at three schools that are within 20 minutes of downtown.
 A table of facts about the schools, including costs, enrollment and graduation rates, is also included.
 At the end of the article is a little information about another Chicago-area school that offers make-up training.

 - Students who are interested in both esthetics and cosmetology may consider the Tricoci University of Beauty Culture, about 13 miles from downtown.
 Courses offered by this school can count toward continuing education requirements for students who are already professional cosmetologists or estheticians.